maddymz/Large-scale-Processing-of-JSON-Objects/README.md

 ### 2. Performance Bottlenecks
 1. I have followed the brute force approach so all of my functions take considerable amount of time
-2. Without conversion in binary I was able to record folloeing timestamps:
+2. Without conversion in binary I was able to record following timestamps:

 small:

 time taken to parse function: 562 (in clock ticks)